THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 There are many ways you can do this.

-You can find things around your house you don’t want and sell.
+You can find things you don’t want around your house and sell them.

 You could pick up a side hustle completing surveys.